viktorot/autokey-osx-bindings/README.md

 # autokey-osx-bindings

+Note:
-Node: Switch Alt and Super key behavior
+  - Switch Alt and Super key behavior
+  - Alt-Tab and Desktop switching not working.
+Still need to use old shortcuts
+  - Windows minimize set through system shortcuts.
+AutoKey binding not working